aayushGaur/stac/README.md

 ## Upgrades/Updates

 ### Partial fixed positions in the graph (Completed)
-Double click a node to fix it's position in the graph (The fill color will turn light blue).
+- Double click a node to fix it's position in the graph (The fill color will turn light blue).
-Double click a node (wiht fill color blue) to unfix it's position.
+- Double click a node (with fill color blue) to unfix it's position.
+### File Parser
+Added support for linear generator cost function.
+Added support for comments in the data matrix (by using the '%' symbol).

 ### Updates be done
 1. Update the read me page with details of various decorators and validation view.